 You are advised not to drive for four hours following the eye drops, it is therefore essential that you make alternative arrangements for your journey home.

-You will receive a leaflet – Your guide to diabetic eye screening – giving you more information about screening with your appointment letter.
+You will receive a link in your appointment letter to a leaflet – Your guide to diabetic eye screening – giving you more information about screening.
 You can also visit https://www.esht.nhs.uk/service/diabetic-eye-screening/ ahead of your appointment.

 The administration office for the programme is based at Bexhill Hospital and can be contacted on